HenryHe0123/ACore/README.md

 $ make run
 ```

-Then you can see the initial output of the OS.
+Then you can see the initial output of the OS:

 ```
  ___  ___  ____    ____  _______  ______    __